bbodda123/social_data_analytics_task1/README.md

 # Social Data Analytics – Task 1

 A Walmart product-review scraper built with Selenium and `undetected_chromedriver`.
-It visits Walmart review pages, collects up to 150 reviews per product, and saves everything locally as CSV files for downstream analysis.
+It visits Walmart review pages, collects reviews for products, and saves everything locally as CSV files for downstream analysis.

 ---